 What are your frustrations with listening to music digitally?
 Any benefits?

 My main frustration is that I would like people to buy my records more!
 I admit that I indulge in the convenience of listening to music on streaming platforms and I actually kinda like it.
 I like that we can share music easily now – I share a lot of pre-release stuff on private Soundcloud links so people don’t have to download anything and I like that waveform thing that it has for pre-release stuff because I don’t feel like I have to leave the peaks and valleys as surprises for the people I send music to privately.

 How do you keep track of everything you are listening to?

 The great thing about physical formats is that those records are always in your living room for future reference!
-I have a couple monstrously long playlists that I throw favourites that I come across into on Spotify and Apple Music, especially for things I want to download later for DJ sets.
+I have a couple of monstrously long playlists that I throw favourites onto that I come across on Spotify and Apple Music, especially for things I want to download later for DJ sets.

 Do you tip other people off to new music?
 How?

 I very rarely do this directly unless it’s an artist I’m working with, and even then, only if it comes up organically in a session.
 That said, I think I do this indirectly in my DJ sets.